 Dealing with taxes as a rideshare driver can seem intimidating, but it doesn’t have to be.
-Our 2017 survey showed that 54% of our readers “self-file” their rideshare taxes, and many of them use online filing services to do so.
+Our previous surveys have shown that 54% of our readers “self-file” their rideshare taxes, and many of them use online filing services to do so.

 What Is TurboTax Self-Employed?

 If you’ve ever used TurboTax, then the ‘Self-Employed’ version is very similar, but it can also handle all of the business-related deductions that you will want to take from driving.
 Also, if you drive for multiple services, you’ll be able to input multiple 1099s.
 It can also handle all of your personal, property and investment-related taxes.

 It’s important to note that even if you drove part-time for Uber and have a normal job with a W-2, you will still need to use this version of TurboTax in order to file a Schedule C.

 A lot of drivers get confused by the fact that Uber and Lyft report your gross income but, if you follow our tax guide, you’ll know that all you have to do is deduct your Uber fees, tolls and commissions (included on your 1099 summary) to make sure the net income is exactly what Uber paid you for the year.

 Once you’ve entered your rideshare income, you’ll want to find as many deductions based on your operating expenses as possible.
 This includes things like your vehicle mileage, cell phone plan, auto loan interest, and more.
 TurboTax Self-Employed will walk you through those deductions and ask you specific questions in order to bring your tax bill down.